Queen Elizabeth National Park

-Like Murchison Falls, Queen Elizabeth National Park is an opportunity for travelers in Uganda to get in their non-gorilla game-viewing.
-This diverse park is home to a number of magnificent animals – including tree climbing lions, hyena, elephant, buffalo and plenty of antelope species.
+Queen Elizabeth National Park offers travelers in Uganda to get in their non-gorilla game-viewing fix.
+This diverse park is home to a number of magnificent animals, including tree climbing lions, hyena, elephant, buffalo and plenty of antelope species.
+The landscape comprises primarily grassy savanna plains, but also boasts leafy rainforest, dense papyrus swamps and natural volcanic crater lakes.

-In the northern sector of the park, Mweya Safari Lodge is perfectly located on the Kazinga Channel and boat safaris reveal some of Africa the biggest hippo pods and an abundance of game.
-The southern region around gate is home to tree climbing lions although you need to stay a night or two in this region to have the highest chance of seeing them.
+In the northern sector of the park, we recommend a scenic boat safari on the Kazinga Channel to spot some of Africa’s biggest hippo pods and an abundance of game.
+The southern Ishasha region is home to tree climbing lions, although you need to stay a night or two in this region to have the highest chance of seeing them.
+The Kyambura Gorge is home to habituated chimpanzees and is where memorable treks to visit these fascinating primates take place (a lesser known spot for chimps than Kibale National Park).